mahadhsn/mahadhsn/README.md

 - 💬 Ask me about **Python**

+- 📄 Check out my resume attached in this repository!

 - 📫 How to reach me **hassam87@mcmaster.ca**

 - ⚡ Fun fact **I love music and play guitar!**